Thorough Representation For The Division Of Property And Debt

 Considerations For Your First Appointment

 An initial appointment regarding divorce can be intimidating.
-At Medina, Mitchell, & Smith Law PC, we offer free initial consultations to help ease the stress.
+At Medina, Mitchell, & Smith Law PC, we offer Free 30 minute initial consultation to help ease the stress.
 You will have a personal conversation with an attorney about your goals and we can offer guidance for your following appointments.

 You can get the most out of each appointment by arriving prepared.
 Get a general idea of your assets and debts before coming in for your initial consultation.
 The attorneys and staff at our firm are ready to help you navigate the details.
 By the end of your journey, we hope you can walk away feeling more assured and satisfied with your decisions.